Valetude/Nancy.Rollbar/README.md

 ## What's inside?

-There are 5 interfaces with implementations for 3 of them.
-Filling out the other two is one part of your job.
+There are 6 interfaces with implementations for 3 of them.
+Filling out the other three is one part of your job.

 First thing to do is to create a class that implements `IHasAccessToken`.
 The `RollbarAccessToken` property should return the server side token from Rollbar.